ipbc-dev/bittube-miner/README.md

 - support all common backends (CPU/x86, AMD-GPU and NVIDIA-GPU)
 - support all common OS (Linux, Windows and macOS)
-- supports algorithm cryptonight for Monero (XMR) and cryptonight-light (AEON)
 - easy to use
   - guided start (no need to edit a config file for the first start)
   - auto configuration for each backend